Carmen Pata: Weightlifting career

 Pata began his competitive weightlifting after his playing years for the UW- River Falls football team.
 He began in the spring of 2001 as a way to stay in shape and continue to be competitive at a high level.
 He started training for the Strongman competitions, while still coaching for the UWRF football staff.
 He began with small regional competitions throughout the state of Minnesota, winning multiple top 3 regional finishes, until he finally broke through the ranks and won the coveted award of Minnesota's Strongest Man in 2010.
 From there, Carmen Pata's name erupted onto the national and international weightlifting scene, as he won the U.S. National meet in Savannah, Georgia, in March 2012.
 Pata won with a total weight of 572 pounds (242 in the Snatch and lift and 330 in the Clean and Jerk) to qualify him for the Pan American Games in Chicago, Illinois that summer.
 From the U.S. National meet, Carmen Pata went on to the Pan American Games in Chicago in 2013 and won the entire event at the +105 kg weight class with a total weight of 643 pounds (286 pounds in the snatch and lift and 357 pounds in the clean and jerk).

 Pata has experienced major success in Olympic Weightlifting for how relatively new he is to the sport and he attributes it to his years of Strongman and his willingness to learn and grow.
 Pata's tear through the ranks continued for the next couple of years, as he has notched a 3rd-place finish at the 2014 Pan American games in the Dominican Republic, a 2nd-place finish at the 2013 U.S. National Meet in New Jersey, a 3rd-place finish at the 2014 Masters World Games in Italy.

 Coaching and mentoring

 Coaching career

-Carmen Pata has been the head Strength and Conditioning coach at the University of Wisconsin-River Falls since 2006 after five years of being an assistant football coach and strength coach.
+Carmen Pata was the head Strength and Conditioning coach at the University of Wisconsin-River Falls 2006-2023 after five years of being an assistant football coach and strength coach.
 Pata has loved coaching ever since, as he is able to help young adults achieve dreams they never thought they could, and it allows him to continue his ancestry of engineers, as he is now a 5th generation engineer.
 A lasting symbol of Pata's goal to help his student athletes achieve greatness is an old school bell that is rung whenever an athlete has done something that they have never done before, whether it be a new bench press or a new vertical, no circumstance is too little to ring the bell.
-Carmen Pata has embodied the spirit of UWRF athletics, and continues to improve the campus and community through health and wellness.